🍽 RiskyEats

 Most-improved scoring compares prior-window HP plus critical violation counts with recent-window HP plus critical counts.
 The percent-better badge reflects the drop between those windows, while the adjacent count badge shows the before-to-after violation totals that produced it.

-Chronic score ranks recent repeat inspection trouble over the 180-day chronic-offender window.
+Chronic score ranks recent repeat inspection trouble over the 180-day window — surfaced in the native briefing's Chronic Risk section.
 Cards pair the score with the number of inspections in that window so a high count reflects repeated observed issues, not a single isolated visit.

 Callback Overdue Severity